gtrevorrow/policy-validation-action/README.md

    - Currently includes the OciCisBenchmarkValidator
    - Can be enabled/disabled with `validators-global`
    - The CIS benchmark validator can be specifically enabled/disabled with `cis-benchmark`

+**Pipeline Behavior**: The system automatically determines whether to run each pipeline based on whether it has validators configured (`hasValidators()` check).
+When `validators-global` is enabled, it always includes the CIS Benchmark validator.
+This eliminates the need for separate flags for individual validators and ensures optimal performance by only running pipelines that have actual validators configured.

 For more detailed information, see the [validator configuration guide](docs/validator-configuration.md).